Gianluigi Buffon: Style of play and reception

-Since his emergence as a precocious talent in his youth, Buffon was renowned for his consistent performances throughout his career, and received praise from managers, players, as well as both present and former goalkeeping colleagues, for his concentration and calm composure under pressure, as well as his work-rate, and longevity.
-Regarded as one of the best players ever in his position, he was often considered to be the archetype of the modern goalkeeper, and has been cited by many other subsequent goalkeepers as a major influence and role model.
+Known for his consistency throughout his career, Buffon received recognition from managers, players, and goalkeeping colleagues for his composure under pressure, work-rate, and longevity.
+Regarded as one of the greatest goalkeepers of all time, he has been cited by subsequent players as a major influence and role model.
 He was described as "an agile, strong, and commanding shot-stopper, who is hugely experienced at the highest level" and "an accomplished and well respected keeper" with an "[e]xcellent positional sense, courage, power and class".

 Buffon was praised for his athleticism, his "outstanding shot-stopping", his acrobatic dives, and his quick reflexes, as well as his ability to produce decisive saves, despite being a tall, large and physically imposing goalkeeper.
 Although he at times was criticised for not being particularly adept at stopping penalties, he was also proven to be effective in this area, as demonstrated by his penalty-saving record; with sixteen saves, he has stopped the joint-fifth-highest number of penalties in Serie A history, alongside Giuseppe Moro.

 "There have been some very good goalkeepers in my era, but Buffon is there for consistency.
 Most of the goalkeepers have had times when their form has not been so good, but Buffon has been at such a high level for so long."

 — —Ronaldinho on choosing Buffon as the goalkeeper in his all-time top XI.